Darosss/TwitchChatBot/README.md

   - Create modes and assign them to timers / triggers / commands / message categories
   - By default global modes are created
   - Depends on which modes are currently turned on, bot sends other messages(_of course if you added any_)
+  - Moods have their own sufixes and prefixes where they can be added to triggers, random messages or timers

 - Timers: